victronenergy/node-red-contrib-victron/README.md

 3. Add the following rows to given files:
 ```
-// The following function defines what services are showin in
+// The following function defines what services are shown in
 // /victron/services/ API endpoint.
 // src/services/victron-system.js - listAvailableServices()
 "input-test": this.getNodeServices("input-test"),